Needles for machine embroidery: what to use when?

 There are two schools of thought on this.
 You can wait until the needle breaks, or you can be proactive about changing your embroidery needle.
 I have read that embroidery needles should be changed every 8-10 hours of stitching.
 But who keeps track of the hours they spend embroidering?

 I treat changing needles more like an oil change.
-I simply make a note of when I last changed my needle on a post it near my machine, and if it’s been a month or so since I last changed it and I’ve been embroidering a lot, then I will get out a new embroidery needle.
+I simply make a note of when I last changed my needle on a post it near my machine.
+If it’s been a month or so since I last changed it and I’ve been embroidering a lot, then I will get out a new embroidery needle.
+I have found that being proactive about changing the needles on my machine, even if it’s only once a month, has eliminated skipped stitches, tension problems and thread breakage.

 Some embroiderers claim that they can HEAR when the needle(s) need to be changed.
 I certainly can not.
 (Maybe I need to get more in tune with my embroidery machine??)
 Anyway – if you are having thread trouble, changing your embroidery needle is a good place to start troubleshooting.